Across the rooves. Down a tree that grew by a house. Into a yard or lane, and up onto a wall. Thence to another tree or convenient place.

 I made my way westward, venturing across narrow lanes and pleasant gardens until I came to the citie’s great wall.

 And beyond that?
 A smaller river I’d seen from our roof.
-And then the house of the Earl of Essex?
+Then the house of the Earl of Essex?
 I hoped little dog Wattie could tell me.

 Dogs are more apt for action than they are for knowledge.
 Which is well for them, for if they could but know themselves, they would die of shame.